NetApp/netapp.trident/roles/create_storageclass/README.md

 ## Requirements

-* Ansible 2.16 or newer.
+* Ansible v2.16.0 or newer
+* Python 3.12 or newer
 * `kubernetes.core` collection installed.
 * OpenShift/Kubernetes cluster reachable via API URL and valid API token.
 * NetApp Trident installed and configured in the cluster with matching backend types.